OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 * Compromised CA issuing certificate for our domain to a third-party
 * Phishing attacks that would add a third-party root CA to device's trust store

-If you think that you trust all root CAs, review the  [EFF's Observatory](https://www.eff.org/pl/observatory) and  [map of the 650-odd organizations that function as Certificate Authorities trusted (directly or indirectly) by Mozilla or Microsoft](https://www.eff.org/files/colour_map_of_CAs.pdf).

 The simplest method is to use `SSL Kill Switch` (can be installed via Cydia store), which will hook on all high-level API calls and bypass certificate pinning.
 There are some cases, though, where certificate pinning is more tricky to bypass.
 Things to look for when you try to bypass certificate pinning are:
 - following API calls: `NSURLSession`, `CFStream`, `AFNetworking`